-Vesicular Stomatitis (VSV) is a viral disease that primarily affects cattle, horses, and swine and occasionally sheep, goats, llamas, and alpacas.
+Vesicular Stomatitis (VSV) is a viral disease that primarily affects cattle, horses, mules, donkeys, swine and occasionally sheep, goats, llamas, and alpacas.
 Humans are rarely infected with handling infected animals.
 Click here for more information on vesicular stomatitis.

 Important information for veterinarians: